Frustrated residents pack Family Arena to protest proposed St. Charles County development

 “We’ve completely left those alone.
 We’re not reclaiming that we’re leaving that undeveloped and we’re leaving a very large buffer with respect to that preserving all of the trees in that area and again that is to comply with the master plan,” Brad Goss said on behalf of the developer.

-Residents who live in the area are concerned about the traffic it will add to Hwy.
-DD, the impact it will have on the schools, and the wildlife.
+Residents who live in the area are concerned about the traffic it will add to Highway DD, the impact it will have on the schools and the wildlife.

 The proposed development is located on the borders of Busch Wildlife Conservation Area and Broemmelsiek Park.